NEFC (New England Futbol Club)

-New England FC (“NEFC”) is one of the largest and strongest clubs in New England, boasting a professional coaching staff and state of the art facilities.
-They currently have more than 1,500 players in the club.
+New England FC (“NEFC”) is one of the largest and strongest clubs in New England, having a professional coaching staff and state of the art soccer facilities.
+There are more than 2,000 players in the club.

 [The New England Eagles FC was founded in 1992 as Tri-Valley United, “TVU”.
 In 2002 they merged with the Eagles and changed their name to The Tri-Valley Eagles, “TVE”.
 TVE merged again in 2006 with Spirit of Massachusetts and were renamed the New England Eagles FC.
-FC Puma was founded in 1998 and grew to 17 boys and girls MAPLE teams competing in the age group U10-U18.]
+FC Puma was founded in 1998 and grew to 17 boys and girls NSL teams competing in the age group U10-U18.
+In May of 2012 NEFC merged with Grasshopper FC (GFC) operating under the name NEFC.]

-Club fees are ~ $2,500; uniforms are on a three year cycle; tournament fees are high and certainly expect to pay handsomely for travel expenses; some of the elite / premier teams travel to New Jersey, New York, Virginia, etc.
+Club fees are ~ $2,500 and increasing; uniforms are on a three year cycle; tournament fees are high and certainly expect to pay handsomely for travel expenses; some of the elite / premier teams travel to Florida, New Jersey, New York, Virginia, etc.

 Most parents identified coaching as a very critical part of the NEFC experience.
 Some parents find the coaches to be open and candid and who modeled the behaviors they valued were generally pleased with the experience regardless of their child’s role on the team.